MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 :::image type="content" source="media/overright-version-history-limits-document-library.PNG" alt-text="overwrite version history":::

-> [!IMPORTANT]
->
+> [!CAUTION]
+> Versions deleted either under the automatic setting or due to versions' age or count exceeded the limits set by the admin are marked for permanent deletion.
+These will not be available to restore from the recycle bin.

+The important points to note are as follows:

-> - Default Workflow: The following is the default workflows for document library **Version history limits**:
+- Default Workflow: The following is the default workflows for document library **Version history limits**:
-> - Default organization Level Limits: The default **Version history limits** for your organization will be set to Manual mode with **500 Major Version Limit** set to **Never Expire**.
+    - Default organization Level Limits: The default **Version history limits** for your organization will be set to Manual mode with **500 Major Version Limit** set to **Never Expire**.
-> - Default Site or Library Level Limits: By default, there will be no **Version history limits** set on individual sites as new document libraries inherit the organization level limits.
+    - Default Site or Library Level Limits: By default, there will be no **Version history limits** set on individual sites as new document libraries inherit the organization level limits.

-> - Organizational-level version limit settings can be used to configure version settings on libraries only.
+- Organizational-level version limit settings can be used to configure version settings on libraries only.
 List version settings, creation of major and minor versions or content approval workflows need to be [configured at individual library or list level](/office/enable-and-configure-versioning-for-a-list-or-library-1555d642-23ee-446a-990a-bcab618c7a37).

-> - Changes made to organization-level settings apply to new libraries created since the change was made.
+- Changes made to organization-level settings apply to new libraries created since the change was made.
 The ability to apply the setting to existing document libraries at the organization-level isn't yet released.
 The new settings won't be applied to existing libraries or to versions that were already created.

-> - A version's expiration date is determined from library version settings and is stamped on the version when a version is created.
+- A version's expiration date is determined from library version settings and is stamped on the version when a version is created.
 If expiration settings at the library are modified, the expiration date on the existing versions of a file won't change.

-> - When a document with versions is subject to retention settings, the retention of versions is determined by the configured retention setting.
+- When a document with versions is subject to retention settings, the retention of versions is determined by the configured retention setting.
 In other words, the retention setting always wins, whether that be a deletion or hold policy.
 [Learn about retention for SharePoint and OneDrive - Microsoft 365 Compliance | Microsoft Docs](/microsoft-365/compliance/retention-policies-sharepoint).

-> [!CAUTION]
-> Versions deleted either under the automatic setting or due to versions' age or count exceeded the limits set by the admin are marked for permanent deletion.
-These will not be available to restore from the recycle bin.

 ## Analyzing Version Storage Usage for your Site